 Line-In is a stereo line-level input port that accepts a 1/8-inch TRS stereo plug.
-It can be headphones or to amplified speakers
+It can be used as a source for digital sound recording, a source to be mixed with the output, or both.

-Mic-In Port Connector
+B Mic-In Port Connector